How to Choose a High-Quality Prenatal (And Why Most Don’t Meet Modern Needs)

 Needed approaches prenatal nutrition from a completely different framework: repletion and optimization, not adequacy.

-Needed’s Prenatal Multi Essentials is formulated to support nutrient status where standard prenatals often fall short, using:
+Needed’s Prenatal Multi is formulated to support nutrient status where standard prenatals often fall short, using:

 Clinically informed dosages